 Your investigation, organized.

-Classified is a private, offline research notebook built for independent investigators.
+Classified is a private, offline research notebook for independent investigators.
 Save videos from any platform.
 Organize arguments and sources into cases.
 Rate credibility.
 Present your findings.
 Everything stays on your iPhone — no account, no cloud, no tracking.

 Download on the App Store